-A cholangiogram is an imaging test that looks specifically at the bile ducts to see if they are blocked, narrowed, or dilated (widened).
-They can be used in people who may have bile duct cancer to look for abnormalities and to help plan surgery.
+A cholangiogram is an imaging test that looks at the bile ducts to see if they are blocked, narrowed, or dilated (widened).
+This can help show if someone might have a tumor that is blocking a duct.
+It can also be used to help plan surgery.
 There are several types of cholangiograms, which have different pros and cons.

-Endoscopic retrograde cholangiopancreatography (ERCP): In this procedure, a doctor passes a long, flexible tube (endoscope) down the patient's throat, through the esophagus and stomach, and into the first part of the small intestine.
+Endoscopic retrograde cholangiopancreatography (ERCP): In this procedure, a doctor passes a long, flexible tube (endoscope) down the throat, through the esophagus and stomach, and into the first part of the small intestine.
+This is usually done while you are sedated (given medicine to make you sleepy).
 A small catheter (tube) is passed from the end of the endoscope and into the common bile duct.
-The patient is usually sedated so that the procedure is not uncomfortable.
-A small amount of contrast dye is injected through the tube to help outline the bile duct and pancreatic duct as x-rays are taken.
+A small amount of contrast dye is injected through the tube to help outline the bile ducts and pancreatic duct as x-rays are taken.
 The images can show narrowing or blockage of these ducts.

 Doctors may also place special instruments (endoscopes) into the body to get a more direct look at the bile duct and surrounding areas.
 The scopes may be passed through small surgical incisions or through natural body openings like the mouth.

-Imaging tests can suggest that a bile duct cancer is likely to be present, but in many cases a sample of bile duct cells or tissue is removed (biopsied) and looked at under a microscope to be sure of the diagnosis.
+Imaging tests (ultrasound, CT or MRI scans, cholangiography, etc.) might suggest that a bile duct cancer is present, but in many cases a sample of bile duct cells or tissue is removed (biopsied) and looked at under a microscope to be sure of the diagnosis.

 But a biopsy may not always be done before surgery for a possible bile duct cancer.
-If imaging tests (ultrasound, CT or MRI scans, cholangiography, etc.) suggest there is a tumor in the bile duct, the doctor may decide to proceed directly to surgery and to treat it as a bile duct cancer (see the section, "Surgery for bile duct cancer”).
+If imaging tests suggest there is a tumor in the bile duct, the doctor may decide to proceed directly to surgery and to treat it as a bile duct cancer (see the section “Surgery for bile duct cancer”).

 Types of biopsies